matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let cred_4 = WalletCredentials::from_eth_signer(address, custom_signer, Network::Rinkeby);
 ```

-Once both `WalletCredentials` and `Provider` are created, it is possible to create a wallet:
+Using both `WalletCredentials` and `Provider`, you can create a wallet:

 ```rust
 use zksync::Wallet;